tikv/tikv/docs/op-guide/ansible-deployment-scale.md

 ---
-title: Scale the TiKV Cluster Using TiDB-Ansible
+title: Scale a TiKV Cluster Using TiDB-Ansible
-summary: Use TiDB-Ansible to add or delete a PD/TiKV node.
+summary: Use TiDB-Ansible to scale out or scale in a TiKV cluster.
 category: operations
 ---

-# Scale the TiKV Cluster Using TiDB-Ansible
+# Scale a TiKV Cluster Using TiDB-Ansible

-This document describes how to use TiDB-Ansible to increase or decrease the capacity of a TiKV cluster without affecting the online services.
-It applies to the TiKV deployment using Ansible.
+This document describes how to use TiDB-Ansible to scale out or scale in a TiKV cluster without affecting the online services.

+> **Note:** This document applies to the TiKV deployment using Ansible.
 If your TiKV cluster is deployed in other ways, see [Scale a TiKV Cluster](horizontal-scale.md).

-> **Warning:** In decreasing the capacity, if your cluster has a mixed deployment of other services, do not perform the following procedures.
-The following examples assume that the removed nodes have no mixed deployment of other services.

 Assume that the topology is as follows: